waqarsaleem/waqarsaleem.github.io/sale.md

 ---

 ## 🎨 3-Panel Abstract Wall Art
-A bold and vibrant triptych that adds modern flair to any room.
+A bold and vibrant triptych in oil and acrylic that adds modern flair to any room.
 This original 3-panel artwork features geometric abstraction in warm tones of orange, yellow, red, and black — ideal for living rooms, dining areas, or office spaces.
 Framed and ready to hang.

 Panel dimensions:
 - Center: 53 in x 41 in